 Driver distractions kill.
 Even a small distraction can have a lifetime of devastating consequences for individuals, families and employers.
 The statistics are eye-opening.
-International research shows that 20% to 30% of all collisions involve driver distraction.
+80% of collisions and 65% of near crashes have some form of driver inattention as contributing factors (National Highway Traffic Safety Administration, 2010).
 The use of cell phones and other handheld devices are the most common distractions, but there are many others you need to consider.
 These include eating or drinking, grooming, smoking, conversing with passengers, pets, reading (e.g., newspaper, directions, map), and using an electronic device such as a GPS, computer or tablet, MP3, CD or DVD player.

 Eliminating driver distractions to reduce the risk of collisions can be achieved only when employers and drivers work together to create, communicate and implement clear policies and procedures supported by necessary training and resources, as well as a strong safety culture.